 Electric water heaters mostly come with two elements.
 And it’s possible that both or either of them could go off.
 Moreover, you will also find a thermostat for each of the elements.

 If something goes wrong with the thermostats, then the elements will not be able to heat up.
 In this case, all you should do is: get a few testers and a couple of precautions.
 Then you’re all geared up!

 Most of the time, it is seen that the upper element of heating and its thermostat control the lower one and its thermostat.
-If water heater no longer produces hot water, then either upper element or its thermostat could be the actual culprit.
-But if the device starts warming up water but it’s not as much hot as it should, then suspect the lower element or its thermostat.
+If the water heater no longer produces hot water, then either the upper element or its thermostat could be the actual culprit.
+But if the device starts warming up water but it’s not as hot as it should, then suspects the lower element or its thermostat.